canonical/launchpad-manual/how-to/contributing-changes.rst

 What comes next?
 ----------------

-Once you have created a merge proposal, a Launchpad maintainer will inspect your commit and approve or reject the changes.
-There may be a comments that require you to make amendments to your proposed changes, which you can do by repeating this workflow.
+Once you have created a merge proposal, a Launchpad maintainer will inspect your merge proposal and approve or reject the changes.
+There may be comments that require you to make amendments to your proposed changes, which you can do by repeating this workflow.
 However, once your changes are approved, your changes will be merged into the ``master`` branch of the Launchpad code base!

+Once your changes are merged into the ``master`` branch, they get deployed to the QA staging site automatically.
+You can QA your changes there.